vsbron/course-react2024-the-wild-oasis/README.md

 - Sidebar Navigation;
 - All lists can be Filtered and Sorted;
 - Settings page where the app can be adjusted;
+- User can log out and he will be redirected to Login page;

 ### Bookings